 Anne Griffin teaches both the core curriculum and advanced electives in political science.
 Her current work deals with the interfaces of public policy and collective memory and specifically with the memory of resistance in Belgium during World War II.
-She is the author of a documentary installation, Resistance and Memory in Belgium, 1940-1945, which was exhibited most recently at the Dutch Resistance Museum in Amsterdam, and is completing a book on the same subject.
+She is the author of a documentary installation, Resistance and Memory in Belgium, 1940-1945: Multiple Narratives, which has been exhibited at several venues, including the Dutch Resistance Museum in Amsterdam in 2008, and most recently at the Queens College Art Center.
+Dr. Griffin is also completing a book on the same subject.

 Earlier work includes: Quebec: The Challenge of Independence, which examines the roots of the Independence movement in Quebec during the 1960s and '70s, and Forging a Women's Health Research Agenda: Policy Issues for the 1990s.